mochi-hpc/margo-microservice-template/README.md

 The project's dependencies may be build using [spack](https://spack.readthedocs.io/en/latest/).
-You will need to have setup [sds-repo](https://xgitlab.cels.anl.gov/sds/sds-repo) as external namespace, which can be done as follows.
+You will need to have setup [sds-repo](https://xgitlab.cels.anl.gov/sds/sds-repo) as external namespace for spack, which can be done as follows.

 ```
+# from outside of your project directory
 git clone git@xgitlab.cels.anl.gov:sds/sds-repo.git
 spack repo add sds-repo
 ```